 Snoring mouthpieces are not much to look at – so I at least give credit to Zyppah for trying.
-It is classified as a mandibular advancement device (MAD) and its black and neon green (also available in other colors).
+The Zyppah product is classified as a mandibular advancement device (MAD) and its black and neon green (also available in other colors).

 Update: Some readers have left reviews about issues with me about Zyppah’s poor customer service.
 I didn’t have any issues personally but read the comments for other people’s experiences.
 Many readers rate SnoreRx customer service as top quality.
 They always stand behind their 30-day guarantee and their latest device is my #1 choice.

-Like all devices that I have reviewed, I like to make sure I share both the pros and cons so that everyone can make an educated decision.
+Like all anti snoring devices that I have reviewed, I like to make sure I share both the pros and cons so that everyone can make an educated decision.

 Overall I had a great experience with the mouthpiece and think that it will be the perfect fit for a lot of snorers.
-Particularly compared to other mouthpieces I found it relatively comfortable and effective, and a few other reviews of Zyppah I read said the same.
+Particularly compared to other mouthpieces I found it relatively comfortable and effective, and a few other Zyppah reviews I read said the same.

 What is Zyppah?

-The first thing to note is that there are four versions of Zyppah.
+The first thing to note is that there are four versions of the Zyppah devices.
 This review is the one that can be ordered online without a prescription.
 If you live in California, there are five Snore No More centers that sell three other versions that are significantly more expensive and need to be prescribed and custom-fitted by a doctor.